Saburian Air Force Base, Africa

 He added, “Michael, I know you don’t trust me so let me explain something.
 One thing they don’t make more of is land.”

 “The land.”
 Sichet raised one palm skyward, “On our overcrowded planet, you can only go up, up, up…” Flipping his palm down, he added, “Or down.
 Someone once said that the tallest trees have the deepest roots.
-Or off-site — meaning space travel.
+Or you can go off-site — meaning space travel.”

 He shrugged.
-“Anyway, Michael, how about dinner tomorrow evening?
+“Anyway, Michael, how about dinner one of these days?
+I’ll text you.

 “Too bad there’s no restaurant on your property.
 What a location it could be for a Chicago watering hole!
-We definitely have all the animals.
-I’ll text you.”
+We definitely have all the animals.”

 Without waiting for a reply, Sichet walked down the aisle to the red Exit sign.